|Last Updated: Jan 25, 2018||Contact:

-Beertopia is Hong Kong’s largest craft beer festival (and Asia's biggest craft beer festival according to CNN!).
-Last year's festival took place at the Central Harbourfront with over 14,000 attendees trying over 500 different beers from around the world.
+Now in it's 7th year, Beertopia is Hong Kong’s largest craft beer festival.
+Last year's festival took place at the Central Harbourfront with over 12,500 attendees trying over 500 different beers from around the world.
 The only event of its kind in Hong Kong, the goal of Beertopia is for people to discover and enjoy quality craft beers in a fun and lively environment that includes lots of food, live music with bands and DJs, and beer games.
-This year's event will once again be held at the Central Harborfront.
+This year's event will once again be held in a new area of the Central Harbourfront.

 The festival will take place over two days:

-Attendees will have a choice between Friday, Saturday, or All Weekend tickets.
-The Saturday night only ticket will likely be eliminated to streamline things.
+Attendees will have a choice between Friday night, Saturday night, all day Saturday, or All Weekend tickets.
+The Saturday night ticket is back as a ticket option this year.

 WHERE: Central Harbourfront

 Conveniently located outside of IFC mall and next to the Central Piers, the Central Harbourfront is one of the most exciting venues in the city.
 Easily accessible by MTR, taxi, bus and ferry, the venue features over 15,000 square meters of waterfront space and unobstructed views of city skyline.

 This year the site will be moving from it's home on the east side of the Central Harbourfront to the west half (next to the ferris wheel), with a brand new, slightly larger festival layout.
 This is site A&B of the Central Harbourfront, where Art Central and Taste are held, rather than site C&D which was used the past three years.